DeNetPRO/Node/readme.md

 ## Advanced Settings:

 ### Running in Docker
-Before running **denode** in Docker, you need to generate config and keystore files.
+Before running **denode** in Docker, you need to generate config and keystore files (it is allowed during account import after node launch).
 1. Create a directory for a compose project.
 2. Initial account and config setup
 `docker run -it --rm -v ./config:/root/.denode denetpro/denode:v4.0.0-rc1`
 3. Follow [Step 4](#step-4-run-denet-node) to setup account and config
-4. Verify you have `config.yaml` and `UTC--` files in config folder **Folder structure**
+4. Verify you have `config.json` and `UTC--` files in config folder **Folder structure**
 ```
 denode
 ├── config/
-│   ├── config.yaml
+│   ├── config.json
 │   └── UTC--2025-06-09T12-57-10.067117344Z-6d09eb24
 ├── data/
 ├── denode.env